 It’s not a cutback in jobs, just a shift in how IT professionals are put to work.
 He writes companies are either are tapping IT service providers or clouds.

-The study indicates IT department will be 75 percent smaller by 2015, and 80 percent of IT budgets will be spent on IT vendors’ services.
+The study indicates IT department will be 75 percent smaller, and 80 percent of IT budgets will be spent on IT vendors’ services.

 What’s driving this phenomenon?